cbeitzell/run_analysis/README.md

 featureDef <- read.table("features.txt")
 ```
 <p> Next it creates a data frame from the feature variable name, getting the mean() and std() variables.
 This will be used later to filter out the desired variables from the X_test and X_train data sets.
 The filtering is done by the use of the grepl function, and regex expressions.</p>
 <p>This assignment called for the filtering out of the mean and standard variation variables.
-This was interrupted to be strictly mean() and std() variables.
+This was interpreted to be strictly mean() and std() variables.
 The frequency mean (meanFreq) variable was not included as one of the mean variables, because it is a measurement used to find the center/mean of a frequency, not the mean on the data collected.
 In addition the angle(..gravityMean) were also excluded, as the angle variables would be a measurement of angle between two vectors, and not strictly the mean of a the measured data.</p>
 ```
 meanStdList <- featureDef[grepl("^.*mean..$|^.*std..$|^.*mean..-[XYZ]$|^.*std..-[XYZ]$",featureDef$V2, perl = TRUE),]
 ```